TheJeme/forgor-privacypolicy/README.md

-# forgor-privacypolicy
+# I Forgor Privacy Policy
-Forgor is a minimalist notes app.
+I Forgor is a minimalist notes app.

 I have programmed this app to NOT collect any personally identifiable information.
 This app doesn't send any data anywhere.
 It saves all the data on your local device.